 We can learn and grow equally as well from listening to what resonates with us as we do from learning about concepts.

-We already know a shit load of clever stuff, so we probably don’t need many more books.
-We need to be able to open to receiving life so we can get a sense of what all this crazy stuff means to us, what resonates with us and how we experience the world.
+We already know a shit load of clever stuff, so we probably don’t need many more books; we need to be able to open to receiving life on an emotional level too so that we can get a sense of what all this crazy stuff means to us, what resonates with us and how we experience the world.

 The feminine element doesn’t always have to actually be listening.
 It can be listening to our own felt senses and expressing this to each other by sharing openly about what it feels like to be us.
 This can feel really vulnerable if we’re not used to it but you can trust that if it resonates with you, it probably resonates with other people, and it will help them to understand their experience better.